Integrated Quantile RAnk Test (iQRAT) for gene-level associations: Discussion

 \section{Discussion}

 In this paper, we propose an efficient integrated quantile test (iQRAT) based on weighted rank scores processes.
-Compared to the widely-used mean-based dispersion and Burden tests, our method has the following advantages.
-(1) It is efficient and distribution-free.
-By design, it is as efficient as the mean-based dispersion and Burden tests for homogeneous associations, and is more efficient in the presence of heterogeneous associations.
-Since the test statistics and its asymptotic distributions under the null are distribution-free, it is widely applicable to accommodates complex and heterogeneous associations.
+Compared to the widely-used mean-based dispersion and Burden tests, our test has the following advantages: (1) It is efficient and distribution-free.
+By design, it is almost as efficient as the mean-based dispersion and Burden tests for homogeneous associations, and is more efficient in the presence of heterogeneous associations.
+Since the test statistic and the asymptotic distribution under the null are distribution-free, it is widely applicable to accommodates complex and heterogeneous associations.
 (2) Since quantile association is invariant to monotone transformation, it simplifies the data processing procedure by avoiding normalization, and enables direct interpretation on how a gene associates with the distribution/quantile functions of the phenotype.
 Such insights are especially useful for exploring the genetic architecture of complex traits in more details.
-Moreover, avoiding normalization also facilitates meta-analyses, which is commonly performed in genetic analyses of multiple studies.
-Since the transformation functions used in normalization vary across individual studies, the summary statistics under different normalization are not completely comparable from a technical perspective, which raises concerns when combining them across different studies.
-Since iQRAT is invariant to normalization, combining iQRAT test statistics across multiple studies is straightforward.
+Moreover, avoiding trait normalization also facilitates meta-analyses, which is commonly performed in genetic analyses of multiple studies.
+Specifically, since the transformation functions used in normalization vary across individual studies, the summary statistics under different normalization procedures are not completely comparable from a technical perspective, which raises concerns when combining them across different studies.

-Although the proposed iQRAT test requires the estimation of the entire conditional quantile process, it is computationally feasible for large scale sequencing data due to the following reasons.
-(1) The estimation of quantile process uses the parametric linear programming technique that is much faster than estimating individual quantile functions.
+Although the proposed iQRAT test requires the estimation of the entire conditional quantile process, it is computationally feasible for large scale sequencing data due to the following reasons: (1) The estimation of quantile process uses the parametric linear programming technique that is much faster than estimating individual quantile functions.
 (2) The use of Cauchy combination to combine different weighting schemes is computationally simple.
 In the Metabochip data that we analyzed, iQRAT can be fully implemented within 1 second for testing a single gene in any of the eight studies, see the Supplementary Material for a summary of computational time.